senemaktas/Python-Programming/README.md

 # Python-Coding
 It includes coding of various algorithms and examples,tricks with Python programming language.

-There are examples with Flask, which is the Python framework.
+There are examples with Flask, which is the Python Web Framework.

 To run Python programs on the Linux terminal: